 In our Doctor of Medicine (MD) undergraduate program, our learners come from all over Newfoundland and Labrador, Prince Edward Island, and other parts of Canada.
-Annually, there is a cohort of 80 students, with 65 seats reserved for residents of Newfoundland and Labrador, including three seats for Indigenous students.
-The remaining seats are composed of students from Prince Edward Island (4), Nunavut (1), the Canadian Armed Forces (4) other parts of Canada (6).
+Annually, there is a cohort of 80 students, with 66 seats reserved for residents of Newfoundland and Labrador.
+There are three (3) seats available for Indigenous applicants, for which residents of Newfoundland & Labrador are given priority.
+The remaining seats are composed of students from Prince Edward Island (4), Nunavut (1), and other parts of Canada (6).
 In fall 2024, the number of seats reserved for residents of NL will increase from 60 to 65 because of additional funding provided by the Government of Newfoundland and Labrador.

 Our postgraduate medical education provides training to over 280 residents within 11 clinical disciplines as well as sub-specialties and specializations within certain disciplines.